 Trespassing is the legal term that refers to the act of entering onto another person’s property without express consent or permission.
 A criminal trespassing charge will often only apply if there is intent, i.e., knowledge that the property is private before entering.
 You can also be charged with trespassing on public property if it is a restricted area.

-Trespassing a charge that can be associated with other criminal offenses, like harassment, stalking, or violation of a restraining order in domestic cases, burglary in theft cases.
+Trespassing a charge that can be associated with other criminal offenses, like harassment, stalking, or violation of a restraining order in domestic cases, or burglary in theft cases.
 It can also be applied to electronic trespassing or hacking/computer crime.